How to use the web dashboard

 Register a Ubuntu One account in Anbox Cloud Appliance

-If you followed the instructions in Install the Anbox Cloud Appliance to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.
+If you followed the instructions in the Install the Anbox Cloud Appliance on your local machine tutorial or in How to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.

 To add more accounts, use the following command: